Florida Anti-Tampering Act

 Additional Resources

-Safe Food Warnings from the FDA – Visit the website of the Food and Drug Administration (FDA) to find a Food Safety News Flash.
-The article explains why an extra ounce of caution is warranted for food tampering even though the deliberate tampering with food to cause a major disease outbreak is relatively rare in the United States.
+Safe Food Warnings from the FDA – Visit the Food and Drug Administration (FDA) website to find a Food Safety News Flash.
+The article explains why extra caution is warranted for food tampering, even though deliberate tampering with food to cause a major disease outbreak is relatively rare in the United States.
 The food industry and the FDA are increasing safety measures to ensure that products are as safe as possible.
 Find advice to consumers about how to detect product tampering at the grocery store and at home.
-Learn more about four steps to reporting a suspect produce – contacting the store manager, the local police department, the USDA’s Meat, and Poultry Hotline at 1-800-535-4555 and the FDA’s 24-hour emergency number at (301) 443-1240 or Information Line at 1-888-SAFEFOOD.
+Learn more about four steps to reporting a suspect produce – contacting the store manager, the local police department, the USDA’s Meat and Poultry Hotline at 1-800-535-4555 and the FDA’s 24-hour emergency number at (301) 443-1240 or the Information Line at 1-888-SAFEFOOD.